On the detection and precise localisation of merging black holes events through strong gravitational lensing: Gravitational Wave Event Localisation

 \section{Gravitational Wave Event Localisation}

 Using the simulations discussed in the previous section, we set up several mock identification runs.
 In \cref{sec:datalikelihood}, the likelihoods corresponding to the separate data products that are used in identification are explained.
 In \cref{sec:identification}, the identification process is described, and the expected performance in practice is assessed.
-Finally, in \cref{sec:subarcseclocalisation}, we show how the combination of all data can lead to sub-arcsecond localisation of binary black holes.
+Finally, in \cref{sec:subarcseclocalisation}, we investigate the prospects for sub-arcsecond localisation of binary BHs via the combination of all available data.